PreschoolKindergartenFirst Grade

 Pre-Writing Skills for Preschool: What Comes Before Letters

-It is a common scene: a parent sits at the kitchen table with a four-year-old, gently guiding their tiny hand to form the letter 'A'.
+It is a really common moment, and it can feel so discouraging.
+A parent sits down at the kitchen table with a four-year-old, gently guiding their tiny hand to form the letter 'A'.
 The child gets frustrated, the pencil slips, and the paper tears.
-The parent worries, 'Why can't they do this yet?
+And then the worry shows up, 'Why can't they do this yet?
 Are they behind?'

 A child's hand is not a small adult hand.
 It is a developing instrument that needs time, play, and resistance to grow strong.- Sunny Hedge

-In this guide, we are going to dive deep into the world of pre-writing skills.
+In this guide, we are going to walk through the world of pre-writing skills.
 We will explore the invisible physical foundations of handwriting, the specific sequence of shapes a child must master before letters, and the most effective ways to provide high-quality handwriting practice without tears.

 Chapter 1: The Invisible Foundation of Handwriting